sgorsse/sgorsse.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m a materials scientist, and my research focuses on using AI to accelerate materials discovery and design—especially for complex metallic alloys, such as high-entropy alloys
+I’m a materials scientist, and my research focuses on using AI to accelerate materials discovery and design—especially for complex metallic alloys, such as high-entropy alloys.
+I use AI not as a black box, but as a way to connect data, physics, and experiments into a coherent design loop for new materials.

 ## Research Focus